notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 }
 ```

-Here is my output, I added a few users and hobbies to the database.
+Here is ..., I added a few users and hobbies to the database.

 ![Users query](assets/img/blog/graphql-code-first-with-nestjs-7/optimized/users-query.png)